South Korea urges North to restore hotlines for any talks

 She didn’t elaborate on what specific steps she wants South Korea to take.
 But some experts say North Korea wants South Korea to play a role in winning relief from U.S.-led sanctions, getting aid, or receiving other concessions such as international recognition as a nuclear weapons state.

-On Sunday, South Korea’s Unification Ministry said it highly values Kim Yo Jong’s statement as the South has been consistently pushing to achieve denuclearization and peace on the Korean Peninsula through dialogue.
+On Sunday, South Korea’s Unification Ministry called Kim Yo Jong’s statement “meaningful,” saying the South has been consistently pushing to achieve denuclearization and peace on the Korean Peninsula through dialogue.

 The South Korean statement refers to a set of phone- and fax-like communication channels between the rivals, which have been largely dormant for more than a year.
 The two Koreas briefly resumed communications over the channels for about two weeks this summer, but North Korea later refused to exchange messages again after Seoul staged annual military drills with Washington.